 In the comic book Superman: At Earth’s End (1995), written by Tom Veitch with art by Frank Gomez, an elderly Superman must battle not one but two Hitler clones.
 In Sonia Levitin’s The Goodness Gene (2005), a young boy finds out that he is a Hitler clone.

 The disappearance of prominent Nazis, and the fact that so many went south, convinced some conspiracy theorists they planned to bring back the Reich — if not from Latin America, then perhaps from the South Pole.
 (Also see Nazis in Antarctica.)

-Iron Sky: The Coming Race (2019) looks to be taking this route with a secret Nazi base under the surface of Antarctica where Hitler is still alive.
+Iron Sky: The Coming Race (2019, our review here) looks to be taking this route with a secret Nazi base under the surface of Antarctica where Hitler is still alive.

 Earlier examples include the movie The Quiller Memorandum (1966), which centers on a neo-Nazi plot in Germany itself (the Nazi references were omitted from the version released in West Germany at the time), and Robert Ludlum’s The Holcroft Covenant (1978), made into a film with Michael Caine in 1985, in which Aryan youth were smuggled out of Germany toward the end of the war to be raised in secret for the resurrection of the Nazi empire.

 A neo-Nazi Fourth Reich is one of the factions in the 2010 post-apocalyptic shooter game Metro 2033.